shuichiro-endo/writeup/hackmyvm/stardust/README.md

     tar: Error is not recoverable: exiting now
     BACKUP FINISHED
     ```
-Because of failure to generate backup, I checked to see if there were any schedule jobs.
+Because of failure to generate backup, I checked if there is a schedule job.
 - run [pspy64](https://github.com/DominicBreuker/pspy)
     ```
     2023/07/11 14:15:43 CMD: UID=0    PID=1      | /sbin/init